 Some Russian aborigines – are nomads, who migrate every year through Arctic tundra with their reindeer herds.
 The others, inhabitants of forest tundra or taiga, live in villages, doing traditional activities, such as reindeer herding, hunting, fishing and gathering, living in-sink with mother nature.

 The languages the different tribes use are various, but many of them belong to Uralic – Yukagiran, Altaic and Eskimo-Aleutian ethnolinguistic group.

 The religion of people in indigenous Russia is strongly connected with nature.
-This type of religion called animism, means that non-human entities, such as plants or animals, possess a spiritual essence as well as the natural phenomenons, such as sun, moon, stars, water and fire.
-They believe that each plant or animal have a soul.
+This type of religion called animism means that non-human entities, such as plants or animals, possess a spiritual essence as well as the natural phenomenon, such as sun, moon, stars, water and fire.
+They believe that each plant or animal has a soul.
 The ancestral cult is also an essential part of their religion.
-The belief that worshiping these spirits – spirits of their ancestors, spirits of animals and plants, earth – water spirits – will help them solve their problems.
+The belief that worshipping these spirits – spirits of their ancestors, spirits of animals and plants, earth – water spirits – will help them solve their problems.

 A shaman is a person who has access to spirits and an influence in their world.
 Within indigenous Russian communities, shamans were often worshipped as saints and they might have a bigger influence than leaders of the tribe.
 They practice rituals with ritual dances and drum sounds in the ecstasy state thanks to intoxicating herbs.
 Thanks to their knowledge of herbs as a cure, shamans were also respected healers of illness and diseases.

 Nenets, also called Samoyeds, are one of the most common tribes in the Yamal peninsula in northern arctic Russia.
 They claimed the territory far above the Arctic circle which is ice-covered for the most of the year – “the end of the world” and it’s their home for an over thousand years.